georgeaholden/jimbot-py/README.md

 # jimBot
+### 0.1.1
 Source Code for jimBot, a Python based discord bot

-Simple desktop application, will eventually be deployed to Google Cloud Platform.
-(Probably on same VM as the MC Server)
+Simple desktop application, currently deployed to a virtual machine on the Google Cloud Platform.

 Current Functionality:
  - Reads user messages tagged with $ as commands (should eventually use new built in Discord /commands)
  - Links a few useful URLs when given appropriate prompts
  - Updates Blackmore's Google Request Sheet based on user input using Sheets API
+ - Posts randomised gifs with a randomised phrase, given a cooldown timer.
+ - Supports thanking

 TODO:
+ - Implement "bandwagoning", where the bot adds a reaction if enough people react to a given message
  - Further improve on Sheet update logic by handling deletions, dynamically checking range, deleting old entries and sending requests to OMDB API to verify input
  - Improve Security a touch, maybe add links to .env
- - Deploy on Google Cloud Platform - Done
  - Implement MC Server Commands (Rollback?
 Reset? etc)
- - Add $buge, tts cone time, link oscar gif
- - Implement periodic $buging on 420
+ - Implement periodic gif posting
+ - Improve code style, extrapolate all check strings to .txts

+Long Term:
+ - Music bot?
+ - Reverse image search and contribute to random discussions in #general

 ### -- George Holden
 #### 18/5/2021